wmangoni/minimax_tictactoe/README.md

 ## Positional Matrix Score

 The `positional_matrix_score` is a matrix that assigns scores to each position on the Tic Tac Toe board.
-The AI evaluates the board based on the sum of scores for 'X' positions and subtracts the sum of scores for 'O' positions.

 ```python
 positional_matrix_score = [